 Who is Parent Coach NoVa?

 Sarah Hamaker started Parent Coach NoVa in the fall of 2012.
 She is a certified Leadership Parenting Coach through the John Rosemond Leadership Parenting Institute.
+She’s also a trained Biblical Parenting Coach.
 She brings a varied background to parent coaching.
 Her parents took in more than 40 foster children during her teen and college years, and she experienced first-hand how traditional parenting worked with a myriad of children from different backgrounds.

 Her best credentials are being a mother to her two girls and two boys.
 “I often feel like I’m swimming against the current parenting tide by following a more traditional approach to child rearing,” she says.
 “But I can see the value of not embracing the latest parenting fad and focusing instead on raising self-reliant, self-confident, and respectful children.
 I’m taking into account the future in child rearing, and that means sacrificing some short-term comforts for long-term gains.”

 A Virginia native, Sarah and her husband live in the City of Fairfax with their four children and two cats.
 She has experience speaking to groups, and can talk on a variety of parenting issues.